 Globalization Partners International (GPI) frequently assists customers with multilingual website design, development and deployment.
 A suite of globalization tools developed by GPI can empower you to achieve your multilingual project goals: you can explore them under the Translation Tools.
 GPI also offers website translation and Global SEO for multilingual websites, and can evaluate your application for global readiness.
 Consider partnering with GPI prior translating your application or search engine optimization: this will help you avoid many mistakes and save considerable time and money on your localization projects.

-Kevin Blake-Thomas - Lead Globalization Solutions Architect - Global Website Practice
+Kevin Blake-Thomas - Manager, Technical Delivery - Global Website Practice

 Kevin helps drive website technology and architecture decisions across GPI.
 He has extensive experience implementing various Web Content Management Solutions for clients and has a wide range of experience in application development using C#, VB.NET, ASP.NET, ADO.NET, Web Services, PHP, JAVA, XSL, XML, SOAP/HTTP, MS SQL, MySQL and Oracle technologies.
 Kevin comes from Trinidad & Tobago, twin islands located in the southern Caribbean.
 He has a Bachelor’s degree in Computer Science and Management Studies from the University of the West Indies.
 His hobbies include playing chess and mentoring University students with software projects.